woshixiaoguo/woshixiaoguo/README.md

 - Mostly，I use Java to build the backend of project，using the framework like **Spring Boot**, Mybatis Plus, Redis.
 On the frontend, I choose **Vue** and Element to achieve web development.
-- In ML task, I am proficient in **object detection** and prefer to use PyTorch for training models.
+- In ML task, I am proficient in **object detection** and prefer to use PyTorch for neural network training .
 Therefore, I use Python frameworks like Flask or Django to build simple applications or develop APIs.